SoftUni-Internal/interactive-content/EN/06-Unit-Testing/05-Summary.md

 - Looses coupling and improves design by using dependency injection
 - Difference between fake implementation and mocking objects

-# In the next lesson, we will learn:
+## In the next lesson you will learn:

 - The concept of Test Driven Development